mauropalsgraaf/software-engineering-for-testers/PROGRAM.md

 - Be strict on the little things.
 It is a good and easy start
   - For example code formatting.
 - Boy scout rule.
+  - Always leave the campsite cleaner then you how you found it.

 #### 1.2 Readable/good names (45m).

 - Theory
 - Example by code.
 Include how it helps in testing.
-- Example of naming convention (controller, service, Repository/Dao, Client)
+- Example of naming convention (controller, service, repository/dao, client)
 - Hands-on by rewriting a 'cryptic' Java class - make the unit tests run again.

 #### 1.3 DRY (45m).